amulyaabhinandan/amulyaabhinandan/README.md

 * 🌍  I'm currently living in Pune, Maharashtra, India.
 * ✉️  You can contact me at [amulyaabhinandan07@gmail.com](mailto:amulyaabhianandan07@gmail.com)
 * 👨‍💻  Working as a Software Developer at Amdocs
-* 🧠  Tech Stack: React.js
+* 🧠  Tech Stack: HTML, CSS, Javascript, React.js, Typescript, Redux, and many more...
 * 🤝  I'm open to collaborating on Web Application Development Projects.

 ### Skills